-This 3-4 day, 41 mile scenic loop climbs the Baldfaces, Carter Dome, South Carter, Middle Carter, and Mount Moriah, before looping back to Evans Notch through the Wild River Wilderness.
+This 3-4 day, 41-mile scenic loop climbs the Baldfaces, Carter Dome, South Carter, Middle Carter, and Mount Moriah, before looping back to Evans Notch through the Wild River Wilderness.
 It begins in Evans Notch and passes through the Wild River Wilderness, climbing Carter Dome at the southern end of the Carter Moriah Trail.
-From there, it runs along the top of the Carter Moriah ridgeline, passing over South Carter, Middle Carter and Mount Moriah, before looping back down the Moriah Brook Trail and the Black Angel Trail to Evans Notch from the north.
+From there, it runs along the top of the Carter Moriah ridgeline, passing over South Carter, Middle Carter, and Mount Moriah, before looping back down the Moriah Brook Trail and the Black Angel Trail to Evans Notch from the north.
 The route includes approximately 6 miles of above-treeline travel across open terrain and is best hiked in dry and clear weather.
-It features several best-in-class views and swimming holes in a wilder, less-travelled portion of the White Mountains National Forest.
+It features several best-in-class views and swimming holes in a wilder, less-traveled portion of the White Mountains National Forest.

 41.4 miles w/10,500′ of cumulative elevation gain